The Asia Minor Research Center at the University of Münster has been studying the ancient city of Doliche in south-eastern Turkey since 2015

 >25 years

-employees of the University of Münster conduct research there
+of research contucted by scholars of the University of Münster

 >20.000